 When urea is applied to a moist soil surface it reacts with water and the urease enzyme and is rapidly converted to ammonium.
-Stumpe et al. (1984) showed that decreasing soil moisture content from 0.30 to 0.23 kg kg-1 caused a significant reduction in the amount of ammonia lost from the soil.
-Denmead et al. (1978) found ammonia loss rates of as much as 27.6 g N ha-1 hour-1 from the plant soil system when the soil surface was moist.
+Stumpe, Vlek, and Lindsay (1984) showed that decreasing soil moisture content from 0.30 to 0.23 kg kg-1 caused a significant reduction in the amount of ammonia lost from the soil.
+Denmead, Nulsen, and Thurtell (1978) found AL rates of as much as 27.6 g N ha-1 h-1 from the plant soil system when the soil surface was moist.